Aktualisiert: 7. Mai

-In this blog entry we will compare some of the salts that are available on the market & will pick the ones that are best suited for lacto-fermentation.
+In this blog entry, we will compare some of the salts that are available on the market and will pick the ones that are best suited for lacto-fermentation.

-We have always been proponents of natural & unprocessed substances, as anything that is processed, or highly processed, is for the most part lacking some of the valuable substances.
+We have always been proponents of natural and unprocessed substances, as anything that is processed, or highly processed, is for the most part lacking some of the valuable substances.

-That goes for flour, for sugar & it also applies to salt.
+That goes for flour, for sugar and it also applies to salt.

-Kala Namak contains higher amounts of a sulfur compound & it has been praised in Ayurveda for its medical properties.
+Kala Namak contains higher amounts of a sulfur compound and it has been praised in Ayurveda for its medical properties.

 And finally for fermenting, we have been using French unrefined sea salt.

-Salt is basically sodium chloride & "the human body can't live without some sodium.
+Salt is basically sodium chloride and "the human body can't live without some sodium.